-The “Passing of the Peace” is one of the liturgical moves I wonder if we’ll need to modify once we’re able to come back together for worship.
+Sharing the peace, often called the “Passing of the Peace” is one of the liturgical moves I wonder if we should modify now that we’re able to come back together for worship.
 If people are afraid to touch each other, obviously hugs and handshakes won’t work.
 Maybe we’ll do elbow bumps, or perhaps a “profound bow,” honoring the presence of Christ in the other.
-How will we share the peace?
+How should we continue sharing the peace?

 These liturgical disruptions are an opportunity to remember why we do these actions, and what they are meant to signify and effect.
 So what are we doing when we share the Peace with one another?
 Here’s what Theodore, Bishop of Mopsuestia wrote in his Catechetical Instruction in 428 AD: